 Settling In for the Night#

-With the bed finished, there wasn’t much else to do.
-I sat on the edge of my new construction, had something to eat, and watched the light change between the trees.
-The Helikon-Tex Alpha Tactical Grid Fleece kept me warm enough as the temperature dropped — layered over my Icebreaker 200 Oasis pants, I was comfortable without being overdressed.
+With the bed finished there was not much left to do.
+I sat on the edge of my new build, ate something and watched the light change between the trees.
+The Helikon-Tex grid fleece kept me warm enough as the temperature dropped.

-When it was time to sleep, I wrapped myself in a Swiss Army blanket and stretched out on the bed.
-Honestly, I wasn’t sure what to expect.
-A wooden frame on a hillside, a wool blanket, no sleeping bag — it could have gone either way.
-But the bed held perfectly, the surface was level, and the wool blanket trapped enough warmth to get me through the night without trouble.
+When it was time to sleep, I wrapped myself in the Swiss Army blanket and stretched out on the bed.
+Honestly, I was not sure what to expect.
+A wooden frame on a slope, a wool blanket, no sleeping bag: that could have gone wrong.
+But the bed held, the surface was level, and the wool blanket stored enough warmth to get me through the night without trouble.

 I slept surprisingly well.
-The forest was quiet except for the occasional rustle in the undergrowth.
-Waking up in the grey morning light, still warm under the blanket, felt like a small victory.
-No fancy gear, no elaborate camp — just a solid bed I’d built with my own hands.
+The forest was quiet apart from the occasional rustle in the undergrowth.
+Waking up in the grey morning light, still warm under the blanket, felt like a small win.
+No fancy gear, no big camp, just a solid bed I had built with my own hands.

 Morning and Leaving Clean#

-Walking out in my Lowa Renegade GTX Mid boots, pack on my back, I was already thinking about the next overnight.
-There’s something deeply satisfying about spending a night outside with almost nothing — and realising that almost nothing is actually enough.
+On the way back, pack on my shoulders, I was already thinking about the next overnighter.
+A night outside with almost nothing, and almost nothing was completely enough.